Products Wellness Insights Mobility Metrics Analysis Gaze Metrics Analysis Dynamic Action Plan

 Review

-AI scores the session and generates a wellness tier, a biomarker breakdown, and — where relevant — personalised lifestyle recommendations based on established research.
+AI scores the session and generates a wellness tier, a measurement breakdown, and — where relevant — personalised lifestyle recommendations based on established research.

 Longitudinal Intelligence